tankh99/tp/docs/UserGuide.md

 UP - Goes to the previous command in the history
 DOWN - Goes to the next command in the history

-Note: Upon reaching the start of the history, pressing UP further will play a sound to indicate this fact
+Note: Upon reaching the start of the command history, pressing UP further will play a sound to indicate this fact